qwertie/loyc.net/_posts/2021-01-06-best-month-in-years.md

 The new release won't actually include the macro necessary to use this feature, but it's a macro that you (or anyone else) could write yourself.
 You don't even need the new version!
 Enhanced C# already has a "user-defined operator" feature, you just have to write ``expr `where` {...}`` instead of the slightly better-looking ``expr where {...}``.

-Anyway, while working on pattern matching I realized that if I didn't want to write a bunch of ugly custom parser code _again_, I would need some kind of new feature in my [parser generator](http://ecsharp.net/lllpg/) to give me better control over code generation for recognizers.
+Anyway, while working on C# 8/9 pattern matching I realized that if I didn't want to write a bunch of ugly custom parser code _again_, I would need some kind of new feature in my [parser generator](http://ecsharp.net/lllpg/) to give me better control over code generation for recognizers.
 So I spent two days adding new LLLPG operators called `recognizer` and `nonrecognizer` to help me out.

 And that's where we are today.
 In the coming days I'll be producing videos for Future of Coding, figuring out how to write printers more effectively by implementing a printer for TypeScript, and releasing semantic version 29 of [Enhanced C#](http://ecsharp.net/), [LeMP](http://ecsharp.net/lemp/), [LLLPG](http://ecsharp.net/lllpg/) and the [Loyc .NET Libraries](http://core.loyc.net/).